kevin11h/Andrew-Yang2020/README.md

-# We Are experiencing the Greatest technological and economic shift in human history we need a way to help millions of Americans transition
+# We Are experiencing the Greatest technological and economic shift in human history \[the 3rd inning of the 4th industrial revolution\] we need a way to help millions of Americans transition

 # Real leaders listen and read